GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-waterbodies-landsat/_details.md

 DEA Waterbodies applies a [water classification](/data/product/dea-water-observations-landsat/) to each available Landsat satellite image and maps the locations of waterbodies across Australia.
 It provides a time series of wet surface area for all waterbodies that are present more than 10% of the time between 1987 and 2020, and are larger than 2,700 m<sup>2</sup> (the size of 3 Landsat pixels).

-The tool indicates changes in the wet surface area of waterbodies.
+The tool indicates changes in the wet surface area of waterbodies over time.
 This can be used to identify when waterbodies are increasing or decreasing in wet surface area.

 % ## Data description

 ## Applications

 * Understand surface water dynamics over time on a local or national scale.
-* Provide supporting information to better manage water across Australia
+* Provide supporting information to facilitate better water management across Australia.
-* Gain insights into the severity and spatial distribution of drought
+* Gain insights into the severity and spatial distribution of drought.
-* Identify potential water sources for aerial firefighting
+* Identify potential water sources for aerial firefighting.
-* Get deeper insight into [DEA Water Observations](/data/product/dea-water-observations-landsat/) data
+* Get deeper insight into [DEA Water Observations](/data/product/dea-water-observations-landsat/) data.

 ## Technical information